xampp-phoenix/xampp/readme_en.txt

 ###### ApacheFriends XAMPP Version 7.1.11 ######

+Note: The Portable Version does not contain the FileZilla FTP and the Mercury Mail Server.
+The service installations are also disabled here.

 Important!
 PHP in this package needs the Microsoft Visual C++ 2008 Redistributable package from http://www.microsoft.com/en-us/download/details.aspx?id=5582.
 Please ensure that the VC++ 2008 runtime